-About 5.37% of households in the county have no vehicle.
-The south side of Bartlesville has the highest percentage of zero-vehicle households for owner occupied dwellings.
+About 5.12% of households in the county have no vehicle.
+The southwest corner of the County has the highest percentage of zero-vehicle households.

 See the Zero-Vehicle Households Map in Appendix 5 for more information.

 TRAFFIC ANALYSIS ZONES (TAZ)